Bonganibendi/CryptoAggregator/README.md

 # Skills Acquired from Project

-- Wireframing & UX/Ui design
+- Wireframing & UX/UI design
 - Architecting a project from the beginning
 - Model View Controller design pattern
 - Accessing an API endpoint from CoinGecko and parsing JSON
 - Utilising the swift package manager
 - Persisting data for a user
+- Intermediate SwitfUi features such as user defaults, searchable function etc.

 # User Interface